What is the Call of the Wild?

 SIX: What do I say?
 Well, that is easy, too!
 Follow the script provided on the call card, phone, or in the recorded greeting you receive when you answer the phone.
 Don’t hang up!
 Press the star button after your first call is done to connect to your second, and then third, legislator.

 Question: How can I find out of my Representative or Senator is a co-sponsor or not?

 - Answer: Here is a link to House cosponsors – BigCatRescue.org/house.
-A link to Senate cosponsors will be provided when the bill is introduced in the Senate.
+Here is a link to the Senate cosponsors – BigCatRescue.org/senate.

 Question: If my Representative or Senator is already co-sponsoring the bill, what else can I do now?